Current Group Research

 Organic and Biomolecular Chemistry, 2017, 15, 2797-2803

-With an array of interesting luminescence, magnetic and catalytic properties, we have been inspired to begin developing our own research projects on lanthanide coordination chemistry.
-Details to follow in the near future!
+Finally, with an array of interesting luminescence, magnetic and catalytic properties, we have been inspired to begin developing our own research projects on lanthanide coordination chemistry.
+Watch this space!
+In the meantime, here is a review on lanthanide containing interlocked molecules: ChemPlusChem, 202085, 783-792.

 Funding